kangkyu/gauthlete-test-client-app/README.md

 go run .
 ```

 For this app, make client id and secret!
-There's no endpoint fot that yet (on the authorization server side), but for now we can still make request to these endpoint to get client id and secret:
+There's no endpoint fot that yet (on the [gauthlete-test-application](https://github.com/kangkyu/gauthlete-test-application) side), but for now we can still make request to these endpoint to get client id and secret:

 https://docs.authlete.com/en/shared/latest#get-/api/client/get/list